jkuan1/angular-services-demo/README.md

 # Angular Demo on using Services

 Credits to **Maximilian Schwarzmulle** For the assignment details

+&nbsp;

+# Solution explanation

+If you take a look at the main branch, you will see that the inactive and active components talk to each other using Input, Output, and EventEmitters.
+While this is not a terrible method of making the app work, the implementation feels like a clunky chain and can be a problem if this app was any bigger or a little bit more complex.

+## What I did:
+1. Create a UserService that will handle storing user status and change user status as well
+2. Make this service available to the app component, which in turn makes it available to its children, the inactive and active components
+3. Remove the code that uses the old implementation in the ts files of the components and use the service instead.
+4. Test that it works!
+The end result is the same behavior with a lot more streamlined implementation :)

+I also injected a counter service into the user service that console.logs the number of times a user is moved to complete the second part of the assignment.

 ## Services details:
 - We have a web application that works using emitters and listeners.
 Lets try to replace them with services instead!
 - Check out the solutions branch for how I implemented services into this app :)